afwebb/SDS-385/week1/README.md

 Accuracey of prediction: 0.949
 ```

 E.) Newton's method requires more calculation, but fewer iterations.
-For complex functions, deepest descent is pre\
+For complex functions, deepest descent is preferable.
-ferable.
 But, assuming the function is sufficiently simple, newton's method will be much quicker.
-Further, New\
-ton's method has a natural step size, which gives it a large advantage over deepest descent.
+Further, Newton's method has a natural step size, which gives it a large advantage over deepest descent.

 In this case, I had to spend some time figuring out a good step size.
-The (better) alternative, using a variab\
-le step-size based on the matrices given, would require more effort.
+The (better) alternative, using a variable step-size based on the matrices given, would require more effort.